flowck/typescript-degree/README.md

 ## Why?

-Because I don't these topics yet, and I am learning the fundamentals, practicing, and mastering on them.
+Why not?

 ## Food for thought

 “Motivation alone is not enough.
 If you have an idiot and you motivate him, now you have a motivated idiot.” – Jim Rohn